kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 *   **Generate Session Locally** - Combine all the above details, and sign them using the shared secret key.
 This method is great for reducing callbacks to the server and enhanced security, since the session is generated locally and the secret key is kept private.
 *   **Call session.start** - Calling the Kaltura Session.start API to generate a session on the server.

-    <span class="mce-note-graphic">Note: Using the session.start API is discouraged unless secure connection (SSL) is enabled on the account and there are specific reasons to generate the KS on the server side, using short expiry time that requires synchronizing to the server time.</span>
+>Note: Using the session.start API is discouraged unless a secure connection (SSL) is enabled on the account and there are specific reasons to generate the KS on the server side, using short expiry time that requires synchronizing to the server time.

 *   **Call user.loginByLoginId - **This method is using Kaltura Users and their Password instead of partner id and secret key.

-    <span class="mce-note-graphic">Note: This method is should be preferred in most cases. <br />1.
-It is easier to remember ua ser name and password.<br />2.
-Users can be limited to specific roles and permissions (e.g. enabling only upload).<br />3.
-Users can be deleted, passwords changed or demoted in permissions, while the secret keys can't be modified easily. </span>
+>Note: This method is should be preferred in most cases because a) It is easier to remember a user name and password, b) users can be limited to specific roles and permissions (e.g. enabling only upload), and c) users can be deleted, passwords changed or demoted in permissions, while the secret keys can't be modified easily.
-*   **Using an Application Token - **This method is described in full in [this article](https://vpaas.kaltura.com/documentation/VPaaS-API-Getting-Started/Generating-KS-with-App-Tokens.html). </span>
+*   **Using an Application Token - **This method is described in full in [this article](https://vpaas.kaltura.com/documentation/VPaaS-API-Getting-Started/Generating-KS-with-App-Tokens.html).

 ###  KS Types